Male Factor Infertility

 - Vasectomy reversal – for men using a vasectomy for birth control, their vas deferens has been interrupted to prevent the passage of sperm.
 A vasectomy reversal can restore the opening in some cases.
 Sperm may also be retrieved by testicular aspiration and combined with ICSI.
 Antisperm antibodies can often be a problem.
 It is not uncommon to see declining sperm counts over time with a vasectomy reversal.
 Despite this, many couples are able to achieve pregnancy through a vasectomy reversal.
 For more information on vasectomy reversals, antisperm antibodies, and sperm extraction procedures, click here.

 - Varicocele ligation – when excessive dilation of the blood vessels around the testicles occurs, excessive heat builds up.
 The vessels, or varicocele, can be ligated and allow the testis to return to normal temperatures.
 Often there is an appreciable increase in sperm parameters yet there is still some debate about varicocele ligation improving pregnancy rates.
 ICSI can frequently overcome the problems with sperm parameters caused by having a varicocele.
+In most men, varicocele ligations are no longer recommended.

 - Testicular biopsy – this is a procedure where a portion of testicular tissue is collected.
 This can serve as a diagnostic tool in the setting that testicular tissue is abnormal.
 It can also be one of the last remaining sources of sperm for some men.
 There is a higher likelihood of immature sperm and the sperm retrieved will likely be in low numbers.
 ICSI is essential following most biopsy and aspiration procedures.
+Testicular tissue and sperm are usually collected and frozen prior to IVF procedures.

 - Testicular Sperm Extraction (TESE) – this term is applied to the procedure involving sperm aspiration or retrieval from the testicle.
 Essentially this is a testicular biopsy performed for treatment purposes as opposed to diagnostic purposes.